Nek5000/NekDoc/source/faq.rst

 .. topic:: What turbulence models are available in Nek5000?

-    Only implicit LES (filtering or relaxtion term) is available.
+    LES with explicit filtering (spectral damping) or high-pass filtering is available.
+Other turbulence models are availble through user file implementation including: dynamic Smagorinsky (turbChannel example), k-ω, k-ω SST, etc. (contact the developers for more information).

 .. topic:: How do I specify/change the polynomial order?